Picolin64/PEASS-updater/README.md

 ## Installing

-Clone the git repository with ``git clone https://github.com/Picolin64/peas-updater.git`` and rename the main folder to "peass", or download directly the update-peas.sh script and store it in a folder named "peass".
+Clone the git repository with ``git clone https://github.com/Picolin64/peas-updater.git`` and rename the main folder to ``peass``, or download directly the PEASS-updater.sh script and store it in a folder named ``peass``.

 ## FAQ